 Summon the wrath and power of Zeus!
 Well, not exactly, but you can use this spell to conjure a storm cloud that sends bolts of lightning to your enemies.
 So, close enough.
 This spell is exclusive to Druids and Tempest domain Clerics, and it deals 3d10 to any target who fails a dexterity saving throw.
-They will still take half damage on a successful save though.
-This spell is great because of its 120ft range, but it is a little limited as it can not be used in any indoor combat.
+They will still take half damage on a successful save, though.
+This spell is excellent because of its 120ft range, but it is limited as it can not be used in any indoor combat.

 Polymorph (4th Level)

 Druids have the ability Wild Shape into another creature without using a spell slot.
 Polymorph is similar to that, except that it allows you to transform other people into different creatures.
-If the transformed being drops to zero hit points, they will return to their original form and carry over and lingering damage.
-So, it is great to provide a fighting chance for a member low on hp or spells.
-Just remember, that all statistics are replaced by the new form’s modifiers, both mental and physical.
+If the transformed being drops to zero hit points, they will return to their original form and carry over lingering damage.
+So, it is excellent to provide a fighting chance for a member low on hp or spells.
+Remember that all statistics are replaced by the new form’s modifiers, both mental and physical.

 Reincarnate (5th Level)

 From the name of this spell, you can probably guess both its purpose and its importance.
-This is only available to druids of higher levels because it has such a big impact on the game.
-This spell fashions an adult body for the soul of a humanoid creature, providing they have been dead for less than 10 days, to inhabit.
-You should be careful though, certain DMs have rules against using reincarnation in their world for various reasons, so check with them that it is okay to use this spell.
+This is only available to druids of higher levels because it has such a significant impact on the game.
+This spell fashions an adult body for the soul of a humanoid creature, providing they have been dead for less than ten days to inhabit.
+It would be best if you were careful, though.
+Certain DMs have rules against using reincarnation in their world for various reasons, so check with them that it is okay to use this spell.

 Heroes’ Feast (6th Level)

-This 6th level conjuration can only be cast by druids or clerics.
+Druids or clerics can only cast this 6th level conjuration.
 A result of using this spell is a lavish and bountiful meal for your party.
-Not only is the food of high quality, but it provides a great number of benefits for any who consume it.
-They become immune to being poisoned or frightened and have advantage on all wisdom saving throws.
+Not only is the food of high quality, but it provides a significant number of benefits for any who consumes it.
+They become immune to being poisoned or frightened and have an advantage on all wisdom saving throws.
 It also increases a creature’s max hp by 2d10.
-All of these effects last for 24 hours so if you have a spare 6th level spell slot at the end of the day, you may as well use it before a long rest and give your part an appropriate feast.
+All of these effects last for 24 hours, so if you have a spare 6th level spell slot at the end of the day, you may as well use it before a long rest and give your part an appropriate feast.